-We have audited the accompanying balance sheets of the Department of Public Lands (DPL), a governmental fund of the Commonwealth of the Northern Mariana Islands (CNMI), as of September 30, 2012 and 2011, and the related statements of revenues, expenditures and changes in fund balances for the years then ended.
-These financial statements are the responsibility of DPL's management.
+We have audited the accompanying financial statements of the Department of Public Lands (DPL), a governmental fund of the Commonwealth of the Northern Mariana Islands (CNMI), which comprise the balance sheets as of September 30, 2013 and 2012, and the related statements of revenues, expenditures and changes in fund balances for the years then ended, and the related notes to the financial statements, which collectively comprise DPL's basic financial statements.

+Management's Responsibility for the Financial Statements

+Management is responsible for the preparation and fair presentation of these financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.

+Auditor's Responsibility

 Our responsibility is to express an opinion on these financial statements based on our audits.

-Except as discussed in the following paragraph, we conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of DPL's internal control over financial reporting.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.

+An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
+The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
+In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
 Accordingly, we express no such opinion.
-An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinions.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.

+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.

+Basis for Qualified Opinion

-We were unable to determine the propriety of due to CNMI balances of \$1,625,813 and \$1,442,630 as of September 30, 2012 and 2011, respectively, or the basis for reservation of \$2,000,000 in fund balances at September 30, 2012 and 2011.
+We were unable to determine the propriety of due to CNMI balances of \$1,792,935 and \$1,625,813 at September 30, 2013 and 2012, respectively, or the basis for reservation of \$5,242,046 and \$5,134,410 of fund balances at September 30, 2013 and 2012, respectively.